 Tent camping is a fun way to get in touch with nature and Hidden Cove has everything you need to provide your perfect getaway.
-If you prefer camping lakeside or between trees, near others or in privacy – the choice is yours.
+Camp among the trees, alone the waters edge, with a large or small group – the choice is yours.
 Create the camping trip of your dreams and live it out in our 42-acre park.

 There is a $25 charge for each tent entering the park.

 Basic Camping Checklist